 For women age 31-50 years, the AI is 1,500 mg of sodium per day.
 The CDRR is “reduce intakes if above 2,300 mg/day.”

-The committee didn’t establish CDRRs for potassium, although they lowered the potassium AIs.
+The committee didn’t establish CDRR for potassium, although they lowered the potassium AIs.
 The full chart for the new values can be found here.
 Note that for sodium, we refer to the CDRR column.

 Changes in ESHA Programs

 All ESHA programs have been updated with the latest DRIs for sodium and potassium.
 You will see changes in certain nutrition analysis reports that compare the recipe totals to the DRI standards for specific age groups (such as the Bar Graph and Multi-Column reports).
 Food Processor will use the new DRIs to calculate the recommended intakes for your clients.
-There will be no change to values on Nutrition Facts labels generated in the ESHA programs as the Nutrition Labels use %DV values.
+You won’t see a change to values on Nutrition Facts labels generated in the ESHA programs as the Nutrition Labels use %DV values.